siukatech/poc-react-backend-core/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'com.siukatech.poc.react-backend-parent' is invalid and this project uses 'com.siukatech.poc.reactbackendparent' instead.
+* The original package name 'com.siukatech.poc.react-backend-core' is invalid and this project uses 'com.siukatech.poc.reactbackendparent' instead.

 # Getting Started